tt-isv-org/scc/article-intro/README.md

 * **Programmer** - responsible for developing the application or service that will run in the pod.
 * **Deployer** - responsible for creating the deployment manifest that will define how the application will be run.
 * **OpenShift User** - a user account granted deployment permissions by the OpenShift administrator.
-* **OpenShift Service Account** - a special type of user account that can be created to be associated with one or more SCCs.
+* **OpenShift Service Account** - a special type of user account that can be used programmatically without using a regular user’s credentials.
-* **OpenShift Administrator** - ensures the security of the OpenShift cluster by granting access to protected resources only as needed.
+* **OpenShift Cluster Administrator** (also known as **cluster-admin**) - ensures the security of the OpenShift cluster by granting access to protected resources only as needed.

 Administrators use RBAC (role-based access control) resources to control user access.
 In our scenario, the administrator will create an **OpenShift User** account that has the permission to deploy pods.
 The **Deployer** can then use that account to create and deploy the pod on OpenShift.
 The **Deployer** performs this task by creating a **deployment manifest**, which links to the application and provides instructions on how the application should be deployed and ran.